 Generic versions of HIV drugs can be up to 30% cheaper than the branded version.
 Sometimes this may mean taking a few more pills each day, generics of all products may not be available, but it may be worth it.
 Just be sure to take your medicine without fail.

 Talk to your doctor about the cost of your regimen, and if there are any cheaper alternatives.
-2

-9. Living with HIV doesn’t mean a life-time of monitoring
+9. Living with HIV doesn’t mean a lifetime of monitoring

 Experts now agree that if you have been taking your HIV combination treatment for at least 2 years, with consistent viral suppression, and your CD4 counts are >500 cells/mm3 then monitoring is optional.
 If your CD4 count remains between 300 and 500 cells/mm3 then regular monitoring every 12 months is still recommended.
-2

-- AIDS / HIV
+- AIDS and HIV Overview

-- AIDS Complications and Treatments
+- HIV and AIDS: Opportunistic Infections, Complications and Treatments

 - National HIV Testing Day